1993 National League Championship Series: Game 1

 Curt Schilling began the series spectacularly by striking out the first five hitters he faced.
-The Phillies struck first in the bottom of the first on John Kruk's RBI forceout off of Steve Avery with runners on first and third, but the Braves tied the game in the third on back-to-back two-out doubles by Avery and Otis Nixon.
+The Phillies struck first in the bottom of the first on John Kruk's RBI forceout off Steve Avery with runners on first and third, but the Braves tied the game in the third on back-to-back two-out doubles by Avery and Otis Nixon.
 Next inning, after a leadoff walk and single, David Justice's sacrifice fly put the Braves up 2–1, but Pete Incaviglia's home run in the bottom of the inning tied the game.
 The game would be back and forth and low-scoring.
 In the sixth, Philadelphia loaded the bases with one out on two walks and a double when a wild pitch by Avery give them to a 3–2 lead.
-In the top of the ninth, after a leadoff walk to Bill Pecota off of Mitch Williams, third baseman Kim Batiste's errant throw to first on Mark Lemke's groundball put runners on first and third with no out.
+In the top of the ninth, after a leadoff walk to Bill Pecota off Mitch Williams, third baseman Kim Batiste's errant throw to first on Mark Lemke's groundball put runners on first and third with no out.
 After a sacrifice bunt, Nixon's groundout tied the game, forcing extra innings.
-In the bottom of the tenth, after a one-out double by Kruk off of Greg McMichael, Batiste lined a double just beyond the reach of Atlanta third baseman Terry Pendleton to score the winning run.
+In the bottom of the tenth, after a one-out double by Kruk off Greg McMichael, Batiste lined a double just beyond the reach of Atlanta third baseman Terry Pendleton to score the winning run.
 Schilling finished the game with eight innings pitched and ten strikeouts in the no-decision.